OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 # Choosing your browser and starting

-To use OpenClinica you need a browser.
+To use LibreClinica you need a browser.
 You can use Firefox (Mozilla) version 3 or higher, Microsoft Internet Explorer version 7 or higher, Google Chrome or Safari (Mac).
 Furthermore your browser must be set up to execute Java-script.

 In Firefox you can check this by clicking the menu-option "Tools"-"Options".
 In the window that opens, click on the tab "Content" and make sure "Enable JavaScript" is checked.
 ![enable JavaScript](investigator-manual_images/enable_JavaScript1.png "enable JavaScript")